syedpeer/gridsome-jada/README.md

 ### Styles

 `jada` comes with [mixins](./src/assets/scss/_mixins.scss) for responsive layout, flexbox grid generation and @font-face generation.
+It also has a very accessible color palette (based on [CIECAM02 color space](https://en.wikipedia.org/wiki/CIECAM02)).

 Feel free to customize the Sass files or integrate your favorite framework.
+If you want to generate a good color palette, check out Lyft's [Colorbox](http://www.colorbox.io/) and Adobe's [Leonardo](https://leonardocolor.io/).

 ### Gridsome